anjaustin/anjaustin/README.md

-# Hi.
-I build systems that make complexity behave. 👋
+# 👋 Greetings!
+I explore systems that settle into complexity. 🍃

 ## 👾 About Me

-I'm Tripp — a systems-minded programmer focused on **automation, verification, and compositional computation**.
+I'm Tripp — a systems-minded explorer focused on **automation, verification, and compositional computation**.

 For the last two decades, I’ve been doing one thing consistently:
 **finding the part of a problem everyone assumes must be painful — and making it boring instead.**

-I don’t chase novelty for its own sake.
-I care about:
+I'm interested in:
 - deterministic behavior
 - inspectable systems
 - tools that explain themselves
 - automation that gives people their time back
+- co-evolutionary systems
+- cognition & recursive systems design

 ### A short origin story